polifonia-project/meetups-knowledge-graph/README.md

 ## Statistics:

-We use SPARQL Anything and design CONSTRUCT mappings, to create triples from each biography.
 To obtain these statistics we build a series of queries available here
 ```
 queries/statistics_query.sparql
 ```